anton-k/scala-simple-osc/README.md

 val c = client.channel[Float]("/velocity")
 ~~~

-We can use booleans, stribgs, integers, floats and tuples of them (up to 8 elements if we want more we
+We can use booleans, strings, integers, floats and tuples of them (up to 8 elements if we want more we
 can use nested tuples).

 Then we can use the channel to send the values: